Neothawreww/bfuel-erc20-token-sale/README.md

-# Theta Token Sale
+# BitWeb Token Sale

 ## Introduction

-This repository contains the smart contract, test cases, and deployment scirpts for the Theta token and the token sale
+This repository contains the smart contract, test cases, and deployment scirpts for the BitFuel and the token sale